Pope Paul VI: Consistories

 With the six consistories, Paul VI continued the internationalisation policies started by Pius XII in 1946 and continued by John XXIII.
 In his 1976 consistory, five of twenty cardinals originated from Africa, one of them a son of a tribal chief with fifty wives.
 Several prominent Latin Americans like Eduardo Francisco Pironio of Argentina; Luis Aponte Martinez of Puerto Rico, Eugênio de Araújo Sales and Aloisio Lorscheider from Brazil were also elevated by him.
 There were voices within the church at the time saying that the European period of the church was coming to a close, a view shared by Britain's Cardinal Basil Hume.
 At the same time, the members of the College of Cardinals lost some of their previous influences, after Paul VI decreed, that membership by bishops in committees and other bodies of the Roman Curia would not be limited to cardinals.
 The age limit of eighty years imposed by the Pope, a numerical increase of Cardinals by almost 100%, and a reform of the formal dress of the "Princes of the Church" further contributed to a service-oriented perception of Cardinals under his pontificate.
-The increased number of Cardinals from the Third World and the papal emphasis on related issues was nevertheless welcomed by many in Western Europe.
+The increased number of Cardinals from the Third World and the papal emphasis on related issues were nevertheless welcomed by many in Western Europe.
 The consistory of 1969 was the largest consistory since 1946 and would be surpassed later in 2001.

 In 1965, the theologian Romano Guardini declined an invitation by Paul VI to be inducted into the College of Cardinals.
 In 1967, he also intended to nominate Pietro Sigismondi, but he died a month before the consistory was held.
-Also in 1967, according to the memoirs of Louis Bouyer, Paul VI intended to name Bouyer to the cardinalate after the Second Vatican Council, however, Paul VI was forced to abandon the idea after realizing that the appointment would not be warmly received by the French episcopacy since Bouyer had been very critical of many of the positions taken by the French bishops.
-Other sources indicate that the pope intended to name his friend Jacques Maritain to the cardinalate in 1969.
-Not only did Maritain decline, but if he was elevated it would have made him the first lay cardinal since 1858.
+Also in 1967, according to the memoirs of Louis Bouyer, Paul VI intended to name Bouyer to the cardinalate after the Second Vatican Council; however, Paul VI was forced to abandon the idea after realizing that the French episcopacy would not warmly receive the appointment since Bouyer had been very critical of many of the positions taken by the French bishops.
+Other sources indicate that the Pope intended to name his friend Jacques Maritain to the cardinalate in 1969.
+Not only did Maritain decline, but if he had been elevated, it would have made him the first lay cardinal since 1858.
 On 22 February 1969, Paul VI and Monsignor Hieronymus Menges discussed nominating Iuliu Hossu and Áron Márton to the cardinalate (Pius XII dropped an idea to name Márton to the cardinalate in 1946), however, Márton's potential elevation was not considered acceptable, hence, Hossu was named in pectore since the Romanians would not have accepted Hossu either.